 rm -rf ~/.wine && brew uninstall wine winetricks

 For a slightly more user-friendly installation method, CrossOver is a commercial package that guides you through the process (but does not improve the functionality of CTE itself).
-A previous version of this guide recommended WineBottler, a free alternative, but it is no longer actively developed.
+A previous version of this guide recommended WineBottler, a free alternative, but it no longer runs on newer systems.

 Classical Text Editor’s built-in PDF creation mechanism will not work with Wine.
 It is possible to produce basic PDFs by installing VipRiser, a virtual PDF printer (detailed instructions), but there are issues with missing characters if you are using OpenType fonts.

 CTE will not operate under a 64-bit Wine environment (the help system will not work, you will receive various error messages when running the installer, it cannot connect to the Internet, and so forth).
 If you find yourself in this situation, run